 We have showers and while having sundowners, we ring Michaelâs 82 year old Mum.
 She has just got home from hospital where she has been since Sunday suffering from a bad case of the flu, the same type Kelly probably has.
 She is much better.
 We have yellow curry chicken and rice for dinner and go to bed at 2100 as we are getting up early tomorrow.

 Thursday 30 August 2017 â Haycock Island, Hinchinbrook Channel to Orpheus Island

 It was a very calm night and at 0545 we get up.
 We are underway by 0600, there is enough light to see where we are going.
 We have a very nice sunrise as we motor out.
 The tide changes about 40 minutes after the high by our computer.
 As we go, we have tea and coffee and then muesli.

-An hour and a half sees us passing the molasses wharf at Lucinda.
-This is not use any more, but part of it has been maintained as a fishing spot.
+An hour and a half later sees us passing the molasses wharf at Lucinda.
+This is not used any more, but part of it is maintained as a fishing spot.
 We follow the main channel using the leads.
-The shallowest spot is right before the depth starts dropped deeper.
+The shallowest spot is right before the depth starts to drop deeper.
 We have 1.6 metres under our keel, that is, 2.7 litres deep all told.
 This means there was only about 0.9 metres at this spot at a 0.0 tide.

 | Just before sunrise as we hear down Hinchinbrook Channel ||The molasses wharf, now abandoned, partly used for fishing|